Critical energy landscape of linear soft spheres: Numerical simulations

 Notice that the system self-organizes in a way that the forces solving the linear system (\ref{eq:fbc}) lie in the interval $(0,1)$.

 In Fig.\ref{fig:real_config}, we show an example of a configuration we obtain through the numerical procedure just described.
 In red and black we draw respectively the contact and overlap networks.
 In the following, we present data for $d=2$ and $N=512$ (unless otherwise specified).
-The data we got in $d=3$ is qualitatively similar to the $d=2$ case and therefore we report it in the appendix.
+The data we got in $d=3$ are qualitatively similar to the $d=2$ case and therefore we report them in the appendix.